dechainers/dechainy/docs/api/exceptions.md

     * builtins.Exception
     * builtins.BaseException

-`MissingInterfaceInProbeException(*args, **kwargs)`
+`NoCodeProbeException(*args, **kwargs)`
-:   Exception to be thrown when the Interface is not specified in the Probe Configuration
+:   Exception to be thrown when creating a probe without at least 1 program type active

     ### Ancestors (in MRO)

     * builtins.Exception
     * builtins.BaseException

-`NoCodeProbeException(*args, **kwargs)`
+`PluginAlreadyExistsException(*args, **kwargs)`
-:   Exception to be thrown when creating a probe without at least 1 program type active
+:   Exception to be thrown when the desired Plugin to create already exists

     ### Ancestors (in MRO)